 - Vanilla extract: I love to use my homemade vanilla extract!
 It compliments the strawberry flavor so well!

 - Marshmallow fluff: While you could go with straight strawberry buttercream frosting to fill these whoopie pies, I love the combination of strawberry and marshmallow, which is a traditional approach to filling this classic treat.

 - Prep: Start by preheating the oven to 350 degrees F and lining baking sheets with parchment paper.
 The cookie part of this recipe tends to stick to the pans unless they are lined, so you really shouldn't skip this step.

 - Finely chop the strawberries: I tried these with a reduced strawberry puree and with finely chopped strawberries and really preferred the small chunks of fruit.
-Just add your washed and hulled strawberries to a food processor and pulse them several times until they are finely chopped but not pureed.
+Just add your washed and hulled strawberries to a food processor (affiliate link) and pulse them several times until they are finely chopped but not pureed.

 - Combine dry ingredients: Whisk the flour, baking powder, baking soda, and salt together in a large bowl so they will distribute evenly when added to the batter.